balakreshnan/Samples2023/AIEdge/xavdrltempinf.md

-# NVidia Xavier NX Temp Warning using LED using Deep RL - Online Learning/Training
+# NVidia Xavier NX Temp Warning using LED using Deep RL - Inferencing

 ## Monitor Temperature and glow LED if temp is too high